World Affairs Councils of America: National conference

-In order to compete at the national WorldQuest competition, teams must first win at their regional council level (usually held from November to March).
+In order to compete at the Carlos and Malú Alvarez National Academic WorldQuest competition, teams must first win at their regional council level (usually held from November to March).
 Every year, 4,000 high school students across the country participate in local competitions hosted by their World Affairs Council.

-Leadership missions
+Previous national competition venues include the U.S. Institute of Peace and the National Press Club.

+National delegations

 For more than a decade, the WACA has been invited to bring small delegations of council leaders to learn about a host country.
 A leadership mission consists of an overseas fact-finding visit to a city, country, or organization by a delegation of the World Affairs Council.

 Engage America Speakers Series

 The Speakers Series includes partnerships between the National Office and think tanks, foundations, publishing companies, and government agencies to provide speakers to America's communities through our local councils on the critical global issues of our times.
+Recent organizations have included NATO, the Korean Economic Institute, and the International Labour Organization.

 Individual councils

-Members councils are located in 40 states, as well as in D.C. and Puerto Rico.

 Councils are funded through membership dues, corporate sponsorships, grants, in-kind donations, fundraising events, and fee-for-service activities.
-Over 2,000 corporations, foundations, and individuals help support council work.